-Ingredients For Minestrone Recipe
+Ingredients for Minestrone Recipe

-Dried oregano: Adds a warm, aromatic flavor.
+Dried oregano: Adds a warm, herbal note.

 Technique Tip for This Recipe